Which of the following statements is true regarding a sole propri... | Study Prep in Pearson+

 1

-Clarify the tax implications: In a sole proprietorship, profits are taxed as personal income of the owner, not at the corporate tax rate.
-This is because the business and the owner are considered the same entity for tax purposes.
+Clarify the legal liability: In a sole proprietorship, the owner has unlimited personal liability.
+This means that if the business incurs debts or legal claims, the owner's personal assets can be used to satisfy those obligations.

-Examine liability: The owner of a sole proprietorship has unlimited personal liability for business debts.
-This means that if the business incurs debts or legal obligations, the owner's personal assets can be used to satisfy those obligations.
+Examine the tax implications: Profits from a sole proprietorship are not taxed at the corporate tax rate.
+Instead, they are reported on the owner's personal income tax return and taxed at the individual tax rate.

-Evaluate legal entity status: A sole proprietorship is not a separate legal entity from its owner.
-The business and the owner are legally the same, which is why the owner is personally liable for debts and obligations.
+Consider ownership transferability: Ownership of a sole proprietorship cannot be easily transferred to another person because the business is tied directly to the owner.
+A new owner would need to establish a new sole proprietorship.

-Consider ownership transfer: Ownership in a sole proprietorship cannot be easily transferred to others because the business is tied directly to the individual owner.
-To transfer ownership, the business would typically need to be dissolved and re-established under a new owner.
+Evaluate the statement about legal entity status: A sole proprietorship is not a separate legal entity from its owner.
+The business and the owner are considered the same for legal and tax purposes.

 Watch next